Justice League: Gods and Monsters: Plot

 Superman and Wonder Woman face the army while Batman stays inside the Tower, where he activates the forcefield, thinking Magnus can clear the League.
-Tina suddenly appears and subdues Batman before shape-shifting into a liquid metal robot named Platinum, and revives Magnus with an organic nanite serum that enhances his strength and healing.
-Magnus reveals he orchestrated everything using his Metal Men; he intends to detonate a Nanite Bomb, to forcefully link humanity together into a hive mind.
-He confesses he killed the real Tina in a fit of rage and replaced her with Platinum, a robotic duplicate.
+Tina appears and subdues Batman before transforming into a liquid metal robot named Platinum and reviving Magnus with an organic nanite serum that enhances his strength and healing.
+Magnus then reveals that he had killed Tina in a fit of rage after realizing she was in love with Kirk.
+Believing that there is no hope for humanity, Magnus orchestrated everything using his Metal Men with the intent to detonate a Nanite Bomb to link humanity in a hive mind.
 He joined Fair Play for its resources to fund his secret Nanite Bomb project.

 As Magnus prepares his weapon, Luthor, who escaped the explosion, teleports into the middle of the battle outside and tells everyone he has discovered Magnus' plan.
 Batman frees himself and seizes the opportunity to drop the forcefield.
-With Batman fighting Magnus, Wonder Woman faces Platinum, and Superman takes on the Metal Men, who quickly merge into a single, more powerful entity that initially has the upper hand on Superman due to repeatedly ambushing him via rapid teleportation using its three Mother Boxes within itself.
-Wonder Woman uses her sword's boom tube to send Platinum into the sun.
-Simultaneously, Superman finally manages to destroy the Mother Boxes inside the unified Metal Man before taking it underground and melting it inside molten rock.
-The League destroys the bomb (at the cost of Superman's Kryptonian escape craft) and, after being defeated by Batman, a remorseful Magnus commits suicide by disintegrating himself with nanites as he tells Kirk to forgive him for his actions.
+With Batman fighting Magnus, Wonder Woman faces Platinum, and Superman takes on the Metal Men, who merge into a single robot and ambush him.
+Wonder Woman uses a Boom Tube to send Platinum into the sun.
+Simultaneously, Superman destroys the Mother Boxes inside the unified Metal Man before taking it underground and melting it in molten rock.
+The League destroys the bomb, and, after being defeated by Batman, a remorseful Magnus commits suicide by disintegrating himself with nanites.

 A week later, the Justice League has been cleared of all wrongdoing, and the world, along with Lois Lane, views them differently.
 Bekka decides to leave the Justice League to face her past along with Luthor, who wants to explore other universes after growing bored with this one.
-Before leaving, Luthor gives Superman all the data on Krypton and tells him to be a "real hero."
+Before leaving, Luthor gives Superman all the data on Krypton and tells him to be a "real hero".
 The film ends with Superman and Batman deciding to use the data to help humanity.